 Maryland Institute College of Art is committed to its policy of providing equal opportunity regardless of race, color, creed, national origin, religion, gender, gender identity or expression, sexual orientation, marital status, age, or disability.
 MICA strives to be a welcoming community and is continuing to create policies and guidelines to help students navigate their time spent here.

 The Center for Identity and Inclusion has created a Transgender Student Resources Guide to support transgender students during their time at MICA.

 The Point Foundation gives promising LGBTQ students a greater chance to achieve their full academic and leadership potential.
 The organization awards scholarships to high achievers who demonstrate strong leadership skills and community orientation.

-Parents, Families and Friends of Lesbians and Gays is a nationwide nonprofit that raises awareness about issues in this community of health and well-being.
+Parents, Families, and Friends of Lesbians and Gays are a national non-profit that raises awareness about issues in this community of health and well-being.
 Awards range from $1,000 to $5,000 and are available to those who identify themselves as LGBTQ or as a straight ally.

 The League Foundation is an organization dedicated to providing financial support to LGBT community members so they can achieve their dreams of higher education.
 The group has awarded more than 100 scholarships since 1997 in the amounts of $1,500 to $2,500.
 Applicants must identify as LGBT and be enrolled at an accredited institution, college, university or trade school.

 The National Women's Studies Association was created as a forum for the discussion of topics surrounding women and gender.
 One of its primary objectives is to continue promoting this subject through teaching, learning, research, and service.
 Their scholarships award individuals who actively continue to pursue and develop women's studies.
 Applicants must be an individual member of the association.